Safeguarding Adults Board (SAB)

 - East London Foundation Trust (Health and Mental Health)

 - Newham Safeguarding Children's Board

 - Voiceability Advocacy Services

 - Age UK Newham

-The SAB meets 4 times a year.
-There are sub groups that works on the priorities set by the board which report then back the SAB.
+The SAB meets 8 times a year.
+There are subcommittees that work on the priorities set by the board which report then back the SAB.